iterative/cml.dev/content/docs/cml-with-dvc.md

 </tab>
 </toggle>

-A specific DVC version can installed using the `version` argument (defaults to the [latest release](https://github.com/iterative/dvc/releases)).
+A specific DVC version can be installed using the `version` argument (defaults to the [latest release](https://github.com/iterative/dvc/releases)).

 ```yaml